 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 This ASU is a comprehensive new standard that amends various aspects of existing guidance for leases and requires additional disclosures about leasing arrangements.
 It requires lessees to recognize lease assets and lease liabilities for most leases, including those leases previously classified as operating leases under GAAP.
 The ASU retains a distinction between finance leases and operating leases.
-The classification criteria for distinguishing between capital leases and operating leases are substantially similar to the classification criteria for distinguishing between capital leases and operating leases guidance.
-ASU 2016-02 requires a modified retrospective transition for financing or operating leases existing at or entered into after the beginning of the earliest comparative period presented in the financial statements.
-In July 2018, the FASB issued ASU 2018-11 "Leases (Topic 842): Targeted Improvements" that allows entities to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption without adjustment to the financial statements for periods prior to adoption.
+The classification criteria for distinguishing between finance leases and operating leases are substantially similar to the classification criteria for distinguishing between capital leases and operating leases are substantially similar to the classification criteria for distinguishing between capital leases and operating leases existing at or entered into after the beginning of the earliest comparative period presented in the financial statements.
+In July 2018, the FASB issued ASU 2016-11 "Leases (Topic 842): Targeted Improvements" that allows entities to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption without adjustment to the fast statements for periods prior to adoption.